 Farming together — a trial period

-This may be the best way to begin testing compatibility and commitment.
 With this approach, parents hire the aspiring entering generation on a simple wage or incentive plan for a year or two.
+This may be the best way to test compatibility and commitment.

 Farming together but apart

-As machinery needs replacement, the son/daughter should begin to purchase the new items as they can.
+As machinery needs replacement, the child should purchase the new items as they can.
 Eventually, the parents may purchase no new machinery as they approach retirement.
-This method provides a way for a son/daughter to buy the machinery gradually and for the parents to phase out of the farm business.
+This method provides a way for a child to buy the machinery gradually and for the parents to phase out of the farm business.

 This method avoids the problems associated with the joint decision-making required in most complex business arrangements.
 It also gives the younger generation pride in ownership and the incentive for gain.

-In most cases, where there is multiple ownership with more than two individuals involved, some other business structure may be a best.
+In most cases, where there is multiple ownership with more than two individuals involved, some other business structure may be the best.

 Partnerships and corporations

-Forming another business entity should not be done without thorough investigation of the ramifications.
+Forming another business entity should not be done without a thorough investigation of the ramifications.
 These entities are complex and require legal and tax advice.
-For more specific information see utilizing partnerships and corporations to transfer farm assets.
+For more specific information see using partnerships and corporations to transfer farm assets.